theunknowninfinite/jackal_teleop/Readme.md

 ## Running the Docker File

-Ensure that you are using a X11 based desktop environment and you have enabled display output for docer containers by running
+Ensure that you are using a X11 based desktop environment and you have enabled display output for docker containers by running

     ```bash
     xhost +local:*